ad-si/TaskLite/docs-source/cli/hooks.md

   message: "…",  // A message to display on stdout
   warning: "…",  // A warning to display on stderr
   error: "…",  // An error to display on stderr
-  …  // Any other fields you want to include
-}
+  …  // Other fields depending on hook type (check out table below) }
 ```

-Hooks can write to stdout at any time, but it's not recommended.
+Hooks can write to stderr at any time, but it's not recommended.
-Rather write a `{ message: "…" }` object to stdout and
+Rather write a JSON object to stdout and
-let TaskLite print the message with improved formatting and coloring.
+let TaskLite print the message / warning / error
+with improved formatting and coloring.
-Same goes for stderr.

 <small>
 <table>